Biden seeks unity as Trump stokes fading embers of campaign

 Trump will forgo his usual plans to celebrate Thanksgiving at his private club in Florida and will instead remain at the White House.

 Colvin reported from Washington.
-Associated Press writer Mark Scolforo contributed to this report from Harrisburg, Pa.
+Associated Press writer Mark Scolforo in Harrisburg, Pa., contributed to this report.